josdoaitran/software-testing-everything/ManageTestCasesBugsJira.md

 ### In case of Test case INVALID

 In case of invalid test case that has become obsolete or cannot be run.
 We will update the status as shown below:

+*Note:*

+Same transition screen open to enter comments in case of other status (Closed, TC-Template, TC-Ready to Run etc.)